aws-samples/aws-deployment-pipeline-reference-architecture/docs/index.md

 ## Definitions

-### Environment

-An **environment** is an isolated deployment of a [workload](#workload) and its dependencies.
-Environments can be created for validating changes, achieving data compliance, or for improving resiliency.
-Example environments include creating separate AWS accounts for each developer, creating separate AWS accounts for staging and production, and using multiple regions for production traffic.
-Best practice is for each environment to run in a separate AWS account.

 ### Workload

 A **workload** is a set of components that together deliver business value.
 A workload is usually the level of detail that business and technology leaders communicate about.
 Examples of workloads are marketing websites, e-commerce websites, the back-ends for a mobile app, analytic platforms, etc. Workloads vary in levels of architectural complexity, from static websites to architectures with multiple data stores and many components.

 (source: [AWS Well-Architected Framework](https://docs.aws.amazon.com/wellarchitected/latest/framework/welcome.html))

+### Environment

+An **environment** is an isolated target for deploying and testing a [workload](#workload) and its dependencies.
+Environments can be created for validating changes, achieving data compliance, or for improving resiliency.
+Example environments include creating separate AWS accounts for each developer, creating separate AWS accounts for staging and production, and using multiple regions for production traffic.
+Best practice is for each environment to run in a separate AWS account.